By Nancy Conroy, Commercial Associate

 As one might expect from our meehcrowavey meme-Queen, Nigella Lawson has a way when it comes to words.
 Although her cooking style invites ease and simplicity, her language indulges and tempts.

-Embracing simplicity, Nigella eschews over-complicated preparation in favour of things any novice home cook could make.
+Embracing simplicity, Nigella eschews over-complicated preparation in favor of things any novice home cook could make.
 The analysis found that Nigella is 7.2x more likely to refer to the calming quality of cooking and 3x more likely to describe it as easy.
 Her use of language like whatever and whenever and her mention of quantities like little or some as opposed to exact measurements reinstates the carefree approach she has towards cooking.

 Nigella is also 2.2x more likely to appeal to the sensory feeling and physical properties of food, using language which reinstates the appeal of comfort food in its ability to make you feel good, not only when you eat it but when you cook it.

-Relative Insight utilises comparative text analytics to look beyond the frequency of words, filtering out common language to reveal the unique descriptors used by each individual celebrity chef, whether it be the socially conscious big-hearted baker, the domestic goddess, the competitive chef or the down-to-earth home cook.
+Relative Insight utilizes comparative text analytics to look beyond the frequency of words, filtering out common language to reveal the unique descriptors used by each individual celebrity chef, whether it be the socially conscious big-hearted baker, the domestic goddess, the competitive chef or the down-to-earth home cook.